oyin-bo/autoreply/docs/2-new-architecture.md

 For searching purpose it is useful to have RAG over this cache.
 We will consider implementation details of this, and see how it can be achieved.

-A promising option is to use Model2Vec to extract embeddings for posts and profiles, with 64 dimensions and 8-bit quantization.
+A promising option is to use [Model2Vec](3-detour-model2vec.md) to extract embeddings for posts and profiles, with 64 dimensions and 8-bit quantization.
 May need a toy project to explore/validate.
+Another even more promising is to use [Sentence Piece algorithm](5-detour-tokenisation-stencepiece.md) with Gemini-exported vocabulary.